-In the past few weeks, news came of two great companies filing for bankruptcy.
+In the first few months of the Covid lockdowns of 2020, news came of two great companies filing for bankruptcy.
 Both were global brands, very familiar, yet aspirational.
-Both were examples of the Blue Ocean strategy,
+Both were examples of the Blue Ocean strategy.

 First, a company that achieved success in an unlikely category: circus.
 Cirque du Soleil created a unique position in an industry that was in decline.
 Combining the best of both worlds of a circus and the opera, Cirque grew into a profitable global brand.